Diese Seite ist nur auf Englisch verfügbar, da die Unterrichtssprache Englisch ist und wir für diesen Studiengang keinen Deutschnachweis fordern.

 Thesis Registration

 Thesis registration defines the topic and the intended start date, and should be submitted as soon as the topic and schedule are decided: This helps narrow the content of the project and sets a deadline for submission.
-We highly recommend that you submit an abstract of the thesis before officially registratering for a topic, in order to ensure that the topic is appropriate for CSE.
+We highly recommend that you submit an abstract of the thesis before officially registering for a topic, in order to ensure that the topic is appropriate for CSE.
 This is especially important if the thesis will be written at an external university, a company, or a non-CSE chair at TUM.
 Only topics that are related to CSE will be accepted!

 As of the 15th of January 2024, theses are handled via the Koinon-School Portal to unify and digitize processes at the School of CIT, as well as ensuring that all involved parties are properly informed of any updates in the status of the thesis from registration through submission and final grading.
-If you've started your thesis before this date, you're still subject to the previous rules regarding submission (i.e., submission in physical form).

 For consistency, we use the terms Supervisor (Betreuer in German) -- sometimes formerly referred to as advisor, and Examiner (Prüfer in German), corresponding to the evaluating Prof. or PD -- sometimes formerly referred to as supervisor.

-To register for your master's thesis, your supervisor will need to enter your registration on the portal up to two weeks before the official starting date at the earliest.
+To register for your master's thesis, your supervisor will need to enter your registration on the portal up to two weeks before the official starting date at the earliest (and max. two weeks after start at the latest).
 You will then be informed via email about the entry, which you have to confirm is correct.
 This includes theses examined by professors in other departments.
-If there are issues with this workflow, please contact us and send your thesis proposal to the Examination Board (via email or in person to the secretary of the CSE examination board) using this registration form.
-(If you have two TUM examiners, please use this form instead.)

 Submitting your Master's Thesis